gavinmoorcroft/makers-devops-learner-diary/README.md

 ## Diary

-There is a number of folders in the [Diary folder](diary/README.md).
-Each of these folders will align with a single module and contain a diary of that module contianing a retrospectic on how I feel I dealt with that module, any evidence that I feel I should keep for it and anything else I feel is of use.
+Each [diary](diary/README.md) will align with a single module and contain a diary of that module contianing a retrospectic on how I feel I dealt with that module, any evidence that I feel I should keep for it and anything else I feel is of use.

 ## Challenges
-We are set a number of [challenges](diary/challenges.md).
-As I complete these challengers I will add them to the specific diary entry and collate them on then challenges page.
+We are set a number of challenges to work on as we work through a module.
+I will keep these challengers in an individual file, accessable through module [diary](diary/README.md).

-## Notes
-My [Notes folder](notes/README.md) where I intend to keep any notes that I feel useful.

 ## To Do